mithunkk/jquery-plugins/docs/json.md

 Specification of the jQuery Plugins Site package.json
 =====================================================

-# DRAFT (a lot/most based on that of npm.
+# DRAFT (heavily inspired by that of npm.
 Thanks isaacs)

 ## DESCRIPTION